Creative chefs keep Diamond Jim Brady’s Bistro in Novi shining bright.

 The ability to offer varied innovations in food has many times saved numerous restaurants from an unwanted dread … the sudden lack of customers … Among the reasons could be an inability to change or add to their menus … Even the best of dining spots must make alterations that change with the times … Especially when the kitchen has the ability to offer that change if needed or wanted.

-Restaurants like Diamond Jim Brady’s Bistro in Novi’s Town Center on Novi Road off I-96 have no problem … Particularly not when it enjoys the kitchen magic of two executive chefs whose culinary expertise is beyond reproach … The capabilities to change the menu if needed would be and are old hat for executive chef/partners Mary Brady and Sharon Juergens.
+Restaurants like Diamond Jim Brady’s Bistro in Novi’s Town Center on Novi Road off I-96 have no problem … Particularly not when it enjoys the kitchen magic of two amazing chefs whose culinary expertise is beyond reproach … The capabilities to change the menu if needed would be and are old hat for executive chef/partners Mary Brady and Sharon Juergens.

-It is now celebrating its 65th anniversary, if in name only, from its start in 1954 on 7 Mile Road … to its present site of nine years on Crescent Boulevard in Novi … where so many customers continue to lavish wonderful comments on Diamond Jim Brady’s Bistro … with its bevy of blissful foods, classic libations and all the exquisite charm of a bistro with the neighborhood feel of your local bar.
+It is now celebrating its 65th anniversary, if in name only, from its start in 1954 on 7 Mile Road … to its present site of eight years on Crescent Boulevard in Novi … where so many customers continue to lavish wonderful comments on Diamond Jim Brady’s Bistro … with its bevy of blissful foods, classic libations and all the exquisite charm of a bistro with the neighborhood feel of your local bar.

 In the priceless culinary hands of Mary and Sharon, items such as potato-encrusted whitefish, crispy flat bread with chevre cheese and prosciutto, large pots of spicy mussels or its famous age-old DJ Burger are readily available … along with appetizers like a beet hummus (yogurt-based with roasted beets, tahini, garlic and lemon, served with cucumber bites) and its grilled feta cheese with a basil chili oil, olives and tomato on a grilled baguette.